Insurance Broking - the War for Talent

 Henry Marsh and Donald McLennan started an insurance brokerage in Chicago in 1905; over the next century, the business would expand through inorganic growth, steadily acquiring more and more brokers.
 At their 1962 IPO, Marsh had $52m of revenue; the business now does over $20bn a year.

-20 years later, the 46-year-old Pat Ryan merged two brokers to form what would become Aon.
+In 1964, 28-year old Pat Ryan started an insurance broker in Chicago; in 1982, he merged it with another broker to create an entity he called Aon.
 Just like Marsh, Aon proceeded on a vigorous programme of expansion, buying more brokers wherever possible.

 Marsh has remained more or less dominant since their IPO; in 1972, they had $151m in US brokerage revenue, compared with $90m for the second-place Johnson & Higgins.
 In typical insurance broker fashion, Marsh would acquire Johnson & Higgins in 1997 for $1.8bn.